Jacob Meyers Player Props: Astros vs. Reds

-Jacob Meyers, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the Cincinnati Reds, with Andrew Abbott on the hill, June 16 at 8:10 PM ET.
+The Houston Astros and Jacob Meyers (.333 slugging percentage over his past 10 games, including one homer), battle starting pitcher Hunter Greene and the Cincinnati Reds at Minute Maid Park, Saturday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Nationals.
+In his previous game he had a hitless showing (0-for-3) against the Nationals.

 Jacob Meyers Game Info & Props vs. the Reds